dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 Dojo 1 and Dijits at run-time are considered _external_ dependencies for the Dojo 2 build system.
 We need to supply information to the `dojo build` CLI command to include our external dependencies as part of our build.
 We provide additional configuration information to the Dojo 2 CLI via `.dojorc` in the root of our project.  `.dojorc` is formatted as a JSON file and configuration can be provided to each CLI command.

+{% aside 'Dojo Build Command' %}
+Currently only the older command `cli-build-webpack` supports loading external modules into Dojo 2, so for this tutorial this is the build command that is required.
+{% endaside %}

 {% instruction 'Create a `.dojorc` with the following content:' %}

 {% include_codefile 'demo/finished/biz-e-corp/.dojorc' %}